dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 * CS60
 * an internets was sent by my staff!
 * we'll be sending each other lots of internets this term
+* so we'll learn today what happens from your browser on out
 * not wrong though

 ---